tzielins/private-fair-for-busy-biologists/episodes/03-data-in-excel.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Do's and don'ts in Excel
-- How good table organization can helps to re-use data
+- Understand how good table organization aids data reusability.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 (2 min teaching)

-Tables are one of the best forms of storing and representing information.
-That is why we find them almost everywhere, from a menu in a restaurant, a bank statement, to professional databases.
-No surprise then that we biologists love tables and we tend to predominantly use Excel.
+Tables are a powerful and ubiquitous tool for storing and presenting information.
+We encounter them everywhere, from restaurant menus and bank statements to scientific databases.
+As biologists, we heavily rely on tables, often utilizing spreadsheets like Excel.

-Excel is easy to use, flexible and powerful, however, it often gives us too much freedom which leads to bad practices and difficult to re-use data and metadata.
+Excel offers ease of use, flexibility, and power.
+However, this very freedom can lead to bad practices that hinder data and metadata reusability.